 Athena SWAN challenges our culture and processes through its requirements to scrutinise and report data and work on ambitious actions.
 The Self-Assessment Team believes that aspiring for a Gold award will help focus our attention and actions to be an inclusive and engaging workplace.

 next athena swan application

 At the end of 2020 the SAT updated the department's action plan and successfully applied for an extension of the department's Silver award.
 Creating a better, more inclusive and engaging workplace for all staff and students is our priority regardless of accreditation and will not stop when an award is achieved.
-With the intention to submit in April 2022 the SAT are preparing a Gold application.
+With the intention to submit in Summer 2022 the SAT are preparing a Gold application.

 Previous Announcements - Athena SWAN and NIHR

 Athena SWAN Update – September 2020